altrisi/carpet-extra/README.md

 # carpet-extra
-Extra Features for Carpet Mod
+Extra Features for Carpet Mod.

 Use along side base fabric-carpet mod for the same minecraft version.